 If you have never leased before, we are here to help you disseminate the information.
-A lease is simply a fixed, long-term contract, typically three (3) to four (4) years, where you essentially “rent” the car.
-The advantages of a lease are many, but the two key ones include: no big down-payment is required; and you only pay for the portion of the vehicle that you use.
+A lease is simply a fixed, long-term contract, typically three (3) to four (4) years that enables you to “rent” the car.
+The advantages of a lease are many but the two key ones include:

 Leasing a vehicle has many advantages.
-Knowing what type of mileage you drive each year will help in determining if you are a good candidate to lease.
+Knowing what type of mileage you drive each year will help determine if you are a good candidate to lease.

 When leasing, you are required to pay your first payment upfront.
 This is considered a security deposit, which is typically equal to your monthly payment and license fees.

-Below, find some definitions to common terminology to help you navigate through the process:
+Below find some definitions to common terminology related to leasing to help you navigate through the process: